Mamankam: Tradition of chavers (suicidal warriors)

 During the subsequent Mamankam fairs, all other chiefs of Kerala - including the ruler of Travancore - were obliged to send flags as a symbol of submission to Kozhikode.
-These flags were used to be hoisted at the festival.
-But the chief of Valluvanatu who did not recognize the Zamorin as the legitimate Great Protector but considered him only a "usurper" and used to send chavers (suicidal warriors) instead.
+These flags were hoisted at the festival.
+But the chief of Valluvanatu, who did not recognize the Zamorin as the legitimate Great Protector but considered him only a "usurper", sent chavers (suicidal warriors) instead.
 If these men could kill the Zamorin, who was personally present at the fair and was protected by thousands of his own warriors, the right of Great Protector would have "devolved" on the chief of Valluvanatu.
 These chavers were Nair warriors who preferred death to defeat, and who sacrificed their lives (to avenge the death of Valluvanatu clan members in the battles leading to the fall of Tirunavaya).
 The death of the Vellaattiri clan members also started a period of intense hatred and battles between the two clans.
 Kutippaka or blood feud was prevalent in the medieval Kerala society.
-If a Nair warrior was killed (in his attempt to kill the Zamorin), it was the duty of the relatives or even the subsequent generations of the deceased to avenge the death.
-So, most of these chavers had lost their relatives or elders in previous battles with the Zamorin, and were fueled by kutippaka.
+If a Nair warrior was killed (in his attempt to kill Zamorin), it was the duty of his relatives, even in subsequent generations, to avenge the death.
+Therefore, most of these chavers had lost their relatives or elders in previous battles with the Zamorin, and were fueled by kutippaka.
 They came from various parts of Valluvanatu, assembled at Thirumanthamkunnu (modern day Angadipuram) under Vellattiri, and were led by warriors from one of the four major Nair houses of Valluvanatu viz Putumanna Panikkars, Candrattu Panikkars, Vayankara Panikkars, and Verkotu Panikkars.
+On the other side, Zamorin was protcted by his commander in chief of the army, composed of Thiyyar and Nair.
+It is reported that, at only one instance, during the last mamankam, a chaver came close to Zamorin but a soldier in Zamorin's army, Thiyyar Cherayi Panicker, killed the chaver.

-Further details were provided by William Logan in his 1887 district manual Malabar and Francis Buchanan-Hamilton in his "A Journey from Madras through the Countries of Mysore, Canara, and Malabar" (1807), respectively.
+Further details were provided by William Logan in his 1887 district manual Malabar and Francis Buchanan-Hamilton in his A Journey from Madras through the Countries of Mysore, Canara, and Malabar (1807).

 Vellattiri, after losing Tirunavaya and the right of the Great Protector, began to conduct the puram festival in the place of Mamankam, at Angadipuram (medieval Valluvappalli), his capital.
 "Here in the temple of his tutelary deity Thirumanthamkunnu Bhagavati, he stood on a raised granite platform from where in the olden days his predecessors started the procession to Tirunavaya for the Mamankam fair in peace.
 It was from here that the warriors were sent to the Mamankam fair afterwards when Samutiri occupied it."